A topic from the subject of Biochemistry in Chemistry.

 Cellular Transport Mechanisms

 Cellular transport mechanisms are essential for maintaining the proper functioning of cells.
-They allow cells to transport nutrients, waste products, and other molecules across their membranes.
-There are two main types of cellular transport mechanisms: passive transport and active transport.
+They allow cells to transport nutrients, waste products, and other molecules across their cell membranes.
+There are two main categories of cellular transport mechanisms: passive transport and active transport.

 Passive transport is the movement of molecules across a membrane from an area of high concentration to an area of low concentration.
-This type of transport does not require energy, as the molecules move down their concentration gradient.
-Examples of passive transport include diffusion, osmosis, and facilitated diffusion.
+This type of transport does not require energy input from the cell, as the molecules move down their concentration gradient.
+Examples of passive transport include:

 Active transport is the movement of molecules across a membrane from an area of low concentration to an area of high concentration.
-This type of transport requires energy, as the molecules are moved against their concentration gradient.
-Examples of active transport include the sodium-potassium pump and the calcium pump.
+This type of transport requires energy, typically in the form of ATP, as the molecules are moved against their concentration gradient.
+Examples of active transport include:

 Materials: